anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Everything you are against weakens you.
-Everything you are for empowers you.
+Quote: Wisdom is the supreme part of happiness.

-By: Wayne Dyer
+By: Sophocles